The College operates on a semester system with a Fall and Spring semester and Summer terms.Academic Calendar

 - Violating VCCS Computer Ethics Guidelines in the pursuit of academic studies.

-The credit for each course is indicated after the title in the course description.
-One credit is equivalent to one collegiate semester-hour credit.
-Each semester hour of credit given for a course is based on the “academic hour,” which is 50 minutes of formalized, structured instructional time in a particular course weekly for fifteen weeks.
+College-level Course Credits: The credit for each course is indicated after the title in the course description.
+One credit is equivalent to one collegiate semester hour credit.
+Each semester hour of credit given for a course is based on the “academic hour,” which is equivalent of 50 minutes of formalized, structured instructional time in a particular course weekly for fifteen weeks plus the exam or evaluation.

 Curriculum Changes/Transfer Between Curricula